EdenWise/hjcrc/hjcrc.md

 * Jobisms: are a great fix now that cause horrible problems later (god fix).
 * Jobisms: the right, wanting to believe that Jobisms were good, began telling themselves (*or were led*), that the Jobisms earned them the golden ages.
 * The "unforgivable" societal sin that gets people "saved" has the sad effect of changing the doers focus, the focus from compunction for the people that have been sinned of to "anger" toward the Jews.
 The anger/energy put there adds to the problem---they are your predecessors.
+* The left incites the right---makes them battle the left.
-- Desperate females were eventually given their own rule---part of the great Jewish TWO system.
+* - Desperate females were eventually given their own rule---part of the great Jewish TWO system.
 - In nature a species one-ness, always looking out for itself, is key to its survival.
 Its lack of being noticed by humans (who are at the top of the food chain) has been almost entirely invisible.
 Few people who are saved (though many may lack knowing they have this protection \[yet on the radar, or someone else is protecting them\]) will be put in a horrible fate where they will be forced to pay attention to what has been left behind and will carry the weight of societies burden.
 But little fortitude has been seen by me because zero people have accepted that quiet/invisible forces have encouraged them to unknown selfishness.
 This selfishness manifests itself in pride; that power feels much better responsibility that they may be part of privilege...
 Eden still exists... barely... in a frayed, manifestations in rare moments, way. ![](images/hear-see-speak-zero-evil.svg) ![](images/jewish-code.svg)
 -
 ## Books that Help